SC5/sc5-machine-learning/glossary.md

 #### Markov property
 The Markov property is fulfilled iff the process in question is memoryless (see Markov chain).

+#### Matrix factorization
+Decomposition of a matrix into two of more matrices, that when multiplied, approximate the original matrix.
+Can be solved using an optimization algorithm such as gradient descent.
+Matrix factorization has many uses, and is a popular choice for recommender systems.

 #### Matthews correlation
 A coefficient typically used in binary classification problems as a measure of quality.